Flying Point Park Waterside Improvements

 BayLand was contracted to provide complete planning, permitting, design and construction management services for major upgrades to this popular Harford County waterside Park facility.
 The project was managed in four phases to allow for multiple funding sources and availability.

-- Phase I included dredging, boat ramp upgrade from a 1-launch to a 2-launch facility, two new ADA accessible launch docks, 300 linear feet (LF) of bulkhead replacement and minor parking area improvements with tie-in.
+Phase I included dredging, boat ramp upgrade from a 1-launch to a 2-launch facility, two new Americans with Disabilities Act (ADA) accessible launch docks, 300 linear feet (LF) of bulkhead replacement and minor parking area improvements with tie-in.

 Construction activities were managed and coordinated with Park personnel to minimize disturbance to Park users, maintain open access to the public and ensure public safety.
 This project required inspection of multi-disciplined construction activities such as open drainage systems, stormwater management (SWM), grading, roads, parking, pedestrian pathways, landscaping, as well as, concrete, timber and stone structures.